IBM/watson-assistant-workbench/doc/Examples_T2C_XML_JSON.md

 ## Buttons ##

 **T2C format** (column B, we omit %%b if putting it to column C)
-	%%bHospital=Pacient moved to hospital;Released soon= The patient will be released from hospital soon
+	%%BHospital=Pacient moved to hospital;Released soon= The patient will be released from hospital soon

 **XML format**